Skip to content ↓

 1. Policy Statement and Purpose

 The academy works in partnership with pupils and their parents or carers to promote the importance of regular and punctual attendance.
-Both are vital in ensuring all children have full access to the curriculum, as valuable learning time is lost when pupils are absent or late.
+Regular and punctual attendance is vital in ensuring that all children have full access to the curriculum, as valuable learning time is lost when pupils are absent or late.

 The purpose of this policy is to ensure excellent attendance for all, that maximises pupil potential.
 As an academy, we recognise that regular attendance has a positive impact on the motivation and attainment of pupils.
-As such, this policy serves to give clear guidance to all stakeholders on their roles and responsibilities; provide advice and information on statutory duties of parents / carers and the Academy and demonstrate how the Academy works in partnership with families, the Local Authority and other organisations to support the best possible attendance of all pupils.
+As such, this policy serves to give clear guidance to all stakeholders on their roles and responsibilities; provide advice and information on statutory duties of parents / carers and the Academy and demonstrate how the Academy will work in partnership with families, the local authority and other organisations to support the best possible attendance of all pupils.

 1. The Importance of School Attendance